 Anyone can report an incident of sexual assault, dating/domestic violence, stalking, or sexual harassment, and in certain cases, confidentiality or privacy of the report are guaranteed.
 Click above to learn more...

 When someone is in danger, University of Wisconsin-Madison students are expected to seek immediate assistance, such as calling 9-1-1.
 The purpose of these guidelines is to create a situation where responsible action is encouraged and expected.
 Click to learn more...

 When an incident is reported to a non-confidential staff member, the university is responsible for investigating the incident, assisting and supporting the victim, and preventing the recurrence of any misconduct.

 View a diagram of the student disciplinary investigation process (PDF) related to sexual assault, dating/domestic violence, and stalking allegations.
-View UWS Chapter 17 and the most up-to-date resolution procedures (UWS 17.11 through 17.15), published July 1, 2016) as well as the campus-specific procedures for UW-Madison.
+View UWS Chapter 17 which has the most up-to-date resolution procedures (UWS 17.11 through 17.15), or the campus-specific procedures for UW-Madison.

-Please note that this may have differences from the misconduct process when there is not a complainant involved or it does not involve interpersonal violence.
+Please note this may differ from the misconduct process when there is not a complainant involved or it does not involve interpersonal violence.